Vittor-Javidan/EarthLog/docs/backlog.md

 # refactoring:

+- high Priority:
+    - Move all types to the same file

 - low Priority:
     - increase the button size for adding item on <OptionInput />, <SelectionInput /> and <PictureInput />
     - Add all major zIndez inside the gloal zIndex file